How to: Elk Hide Tanning with Hair-on

 My process:

-Note: don't let the hide completely dry before breaking (see next step).
+Note: Don't let the hide completely dry before breaking (see next step).

 Break, thin, moisturize and fluff